AkaCoder404/AkaCoder404/README.md

 # Welcome to my Github!
-I am George, aka AkaCoder404!
+I am AkaCoder404!
 Readme is a work in progress, like everything I do.

 - 🏫 I am currently studying at Tsinghua University
 - 🍎 I am currently learning everything !